Menu

 Follow-up Care

-Victims may require ongoing support and medical treatment including counselling and testing for sexually transmitted infections.
+Victims may require ongoing support and medical treatment.
+This includes counselling and testing for sexually transmitted infections.

 How helpful was this article?